Daisy-McG/Hangman/README.md

 #### **High Level Test Cases**
 ![Test Cases](assets/images/test_cases.jpg)

+User Stories covered:
+* As a user, I want to view the website and content clearly on any device. - TC001, TC002, TC003
+* As a user, I want to easily understand the main purpose of the site. - TC004
+* As a user, I want to have instructions on how to play the game so that I can easily understand the rules. - TC005
+* As a user, I want to be able to start a game when I am ready. - TC006
+* As a user, I want to know whether my guess was successful or not. - TC007
+* As a user, I want a way to start a new game when the current game has ended. - TC008
+* As a user, I want to see my score so that I know how many games I have won or lost. - TC009
+* As a user, I want to see a hangman image appear as I guess incorrectly. - TC010
+* As a user, I want to see contact information for the site owner incase I want to reach out with any queries I have about the site. - TC012
+* As a user, I want to see other work the site owner has created. - TC013

 #### **Access Requirements**

 GitHub Respoitory must be set to public for the live website to be displayed.